chansiky/protocol-buffers-nodejs/README.md

 # protocol-buffers-nodejs
-Basic implementation of Google protocol buffers for node.js
+Example iplementation of Google protocol buffers for node.js and Javascript

+start the server with:
+npm start

+check the console log for protocol buffer data being sent